maxgrenderjones/streamutils/docs/api.rst

     >>> d=split(sep=':', tokens=passwd) | asdict(key='username', names=['username', 'password', 'uid', 'gid', 'info', 'home', 'shell'])
     >>> print(d['root']['shell'])
     /bin/bash

 	:param key: If set, key to use to construct dictionary.
 If ``None`` (default), input must be a list of two item tuples
     :param names: If set, list of keys that will be zipped up with the line values to create a dictionary
     :param tokens: list of key-value tuples or list of lists or dicts
     :return: :py:class:`OrderedDict`

-.. method:: aslist(tokens=None)
+.. py:function:: aslist(tokens=None)

     Returns the output of the stream as a list.
 Used as a a more readable alternative to calling with ``end=True``